Prerequisites for Azure Virtual Desktop

 Also consider the following:

-Your users may need access to applications and data that is hosted on different networks, so make sure your session hosts can connect to them.
+Your users might need access to applications and data that is hosted on different networks, so make sure your session hosts can connect to them.

 Round-trip time (RTT) latency from the client's network to the Azure region that contains the host pools should be less than 150 ms. Use the Experience Estimator to view your connection health and recommended Azure region.
 To optimize for network performance, we recommend you create session hosts in the Azure region closest to your users.